billypurdue/meme_generator/readme.md

 ## Motivation

 When Meme Captain went away I needed an easy way to keep generating memes with Hubot (although truthfully it wasn't me, it was my coworkers who were complaining about it).
 I found the old meme_generator coffee script in an abandoned hubot scripts repository on github, fixed it up, and here it is.
+I didn't fork the repo because I didn't want the entire thing, just this script.

 ## Installation